Table of Contents

 CPAP Assistance Foundations

 There is hope though; there are foundations that help with equipment, companies selling the CPAP machines will usually give you a discount for no insurance/pay with cash.
-One of the foundations: CPAP Assistance Program (CAP), they give out ‘free’ kits if you’re application is accepted.
+One of the foundations: CPAP Assistance Program (CAP) gives out ‘free’ kits if you’re application is accepted.

 Rent to Buy CPAP Machines